 The Appraisal Report

-Perhaps, the most important component of the appraisal process in Los Angeles is the appraisal report.
+Perhaps, the most important component of the appraisal process in Riverside is the appraisal report.
 This is the formal report the appraiser submits to the lender, and it includes both the property’s determined value and how the appraiser arrived at that value.
 Lenders are required to give a copy of the report to buyers – a report that is generally 30+ pages and includes the following information:

 - The property’s condition